keeganstreet/specificity/readme.md

 # Specificity Calculator

-A JavaScript module for calculating the [specificity of CSS selectors](http://www.w3.org/TR/css3-selectors/#specificity).
+A JavaScript module for calculating and comparing the [specificity of CSS selectors](http://www.w3.org/TR/css3-selectors/#specificity).
 The module is used on the [Specificity Calculator](http://specificity.keegan.st/) website.

 Specificity Calculator is built for CSS Selectors Level 3.
 Specificity Calculator isn’t a CSS validator.
 If you enter invalid selectors it will return incorrect results.
 For example, the [negation pseudo-class](http://www.w3.org/TR/css3-selectors/#negation) may only take a simple selector as an argument.
 Using a psuedo-element or combinator as an argument for `:not()` is invalid CSS3 so Specificity Calculator will return incorrect results.